jacknvu/numsec/README.md

 	script numbers the section as 1.0, 2.0 if double ##  is seen and 1.1, 2.1 triple ###  is seen
 ```

+## 5.0 Special Note
+Beware that script renumbers sections in numerical sequence, and sequence may be
+ different from original sequence of numbers